 The program is not limited to this region.
 Applications were open to startup founders from any country.
 Ten international startups got selected and now they have an opportunity to spend up to six months in a fast-paced learning environment, grow their business and connect to banking experts and mentors.
 Swedbank will be looking for potential pilots and startups to grant premium access to their APIs through the Open Banking initiative, as well as access to the 7-million-strong client base in four markets.

 While it sounds pretty decent, it’s still too early to count any chickens.
-We’ll just have to wait when the first batch of companies has passed the program to see what new products and services they’ve come up with.
+We’ll just have to wait and see what is open banking’s future looking like after the first batch of companies has passed the program to see what new products and services they’ve come up with.
 But the initiative itself is promising nevertheless.

 As the process of implementing Open Banking standards is still underway, it doesn’t matter if you’re a bank, a startup, or some other kind of FinTech company — now is the time to take action if you wish to take advantage of the new possibilities they bring along.

-However, if you happen to be interested in developing an Open Banking product by yourself and need a Product Development partner, then have a look at what we’ve done for FinTech companies, and get in touch!
+However, if you happen to be interested in developing an Open Banking product by yourself and need a software development partner, then have a look at what we’ve done for FinTech companies, and get in touch!
 What’s more, you can check our beginner’s guide to the world of FinTech just to get inspired by the endless opportunities of financial technologies.